Fortnite: A guide for parents

 Fortnite has a variety of game modes (solo/single player, duo – pairs, and squads), and it’s likely we’ll see different competitive tournaments emerge in the future featuring these different modes.

-While Fortnite doesn’t have an established esports ecosystem just yet, top players are emerging.
+While Fortnite doesn’t have an established esports ecosystem just yet, top players are emerging and orgs are preparing teams.
 For example, Team Secret recently signed 13-year-old British gamer Kyle “Mongraal” Jackson .